Difference Between Jury and Judge

 The judge has governmental power and has the power to raise questions against the government.

 The judge has the power to order police, military, and judicial officials.
 The judgment is also appealed by proceeding to the higher court.
-The judge, prosecutor, and defense attorney are the three trained court officials.
+The judge, prosecutor, and defence attorney are the three trained court officials.

 judge